 Individual awards will range upwards to \$25,000 for one year.
-The CHHE expects to fund four to five proposals.
-However, the final number and amount of awards will depend upon the quality of the proposals received, their relevance to the CHHE mission, and the available funding.
+The CHHE expects to fund up to 6 proposals.
+The final number and amount of awards will depend upon the quality of the proposals received, their relevance to the CHHE mission, and the available funding.

 A budget appropriate for the ideas and work proposed will be part of the review criterion.
-Proposed budgets may be funded at levels lower than those requested.
+NC State investigators must enter grant information into PINS and all pilot project applicants must include both direct and indirect costs in their budgets.
 Expenditures will begin at specified start times but all appropriate animal and human subject approvals must be in place before spending can begin.
 Funds must be expended within the time limits set by the award notice.
 Final reporting on progress, significance, and impact is required (details to be provided upon award notification).